European Union Policies 2105-PP-L-D2POUE

 The exam takes the form of a test with single and multiple choice questions as well as open-ended, problem-based questions.

-The use of artificial intelligence tools at Level 2 is accepted for the classes (in accordance with the decision of the Teaching Council of the Faculty of Mathematics, Computer Science and Informatics).
+The use of artificial intelligence tools at Level 2 is accepted in the classes (in accordance with the decision of the Teaching Council of the Faculty of Mathematics, Physics and Computer Science).

 GENERATING IDEAS AND CREATING STRUCTURES BY AI (Artificial intelligence can be used, among other things, to brainstorm, create structures and generate ideas for improving work.
 The final version of the work must not contain any content generated by artificial intelligence).